Effective Communication Study

 Opiate users tend to be secretive, making estimates of prevalence difficult.
 Because such drugs are usually injected intravenously, users are at increased risk for HIV infection and therefore AIDS.

-Life of an opiate addict is bleak, with about 28% dying prematurely, with almost half of deaths due to homicide, suicide, and accident, and about 33% of these resulting from overdose.
+The life of an opiate addict is bleak, with about 28\% dying prematurely; almost half of these deaths are due to homicide, suicide, and accident, and about 33\% result from overdose.

-The high comes from activation of the body’s natural opiod system that includes enkephalins and endorphins that together provide narcotic effects.
+The high comes from activation of the body’s natural opioid system, which includes enkephalins and endorphins that together provide narcotic effects.

-Hallucinogens are substances that change the way the user perceives the world, and may produce delusions, paranoia, hallucinations, and altered sensory perception.
+Hallucinogens are substances that change the way the user perceives the world, and may produce delusions, paranoia, hallucinations, and altered sensory perception (e.g., LSD).

 Marijuana is the name given to the dried parts of the cannabis or hemp plant (cannabis sativa).